 Additional classes cover a wide range of law enforcement topics including Patrol Services Procedures, Investigations, 9-1-1 Center operations, Emergency Rescue Team and Traffic Enforcement.
 Participants will tour the Greenwood Village Police Department and have the opportunity to receive training in C.P.R.
 Everyone attending the Academy is encouraged to accompany a police officer on a “Ride-Along” during a patrol shift.

-The Citizen’s Academy consists of twelve sessions followed by a graduation.
+The Citizen’s Academy is free of charge and open to anyone, not just a resident of Greenwood Village.
+The classes consist of twelve sessions followed by a graduation.
 Each year the Academy starts the first part of February through mid May.
 Classes are held Thursday evenings at City Hall from 6 p.m. to 9 p.m.
-Two optional Saturday classes are scheduled for C.P.R. and the Firearms Safety session.
+Two optional Saturday classes are scheduled and you will be provided those dates the first day of class.
 The final session ends with a celebration for class graduates and their guests.